-Although AMR cumulatively refers to the resistance of bacteria, fungi, viruses, and parasites by definition, a significant portion of the global burden of AMR is borne by antibiotic resistant bacteria (10).
-As such, this review predominantly focused on antibiotic resistance issue.
+Although AMR cumulatively refers to resistance of bacteria, fungi, viruses, and parasites by definition, a significant portion of the global burden of AMR is borne by antibiotic resistant bacteria (10).
+As such, this review predominantly focuses on the issue of antibiotic resistance.